woocommerce/woocommerce/plugins/woocommerce-blocks/tests/e2e/README.md

 > [!NOTE]
 > If you're using VSCode, we recommend using the [Playwright Test](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) extension to run and debug the tests.

-The following is a basic set of commands that will give you a quick start to running and debugging the tests.
-For full documentation on this topic see the official Playwright guide on [Running and Debugging Tests](https://playwright.dev/docs/running-tests).
+Here is a basic set of commands to quickly start running and debugging the tests.
+For full documentation, see the official Playwright guide on [Running and Debugging Tests](https://playwright.dev/docs/running-tests).

 ```shell
 # Run all available tests.